nimroddanielmaayan/the-wild-oasis/notes.md

 Basic `Hooks`:

-- `useState` - for basic state management.
-NOTE: State is updated asynchronously, so the new state is not available immediately after the `setState` function is called (unupdated state is called "stale state")
+- `useState` - for basic state management
-- `useEffect` - for hooking onto component lifecycle events.
-It's made of 3
+- `useEffect` - for hooking onto component lifecycle events
-  parts: The effect, a cleanup function (optional) and the dependency array.
-  Components have 3 lifecycle events: `Mount`, `update`, `unmount`.
-We can use`useEffect` to hook onto any of these events:
-  - `mount` -> an empty dependency array
-  - `update` -> dependency\ies in the dependency array
-  - `unmount` -> a cleanup function in the dependency array
 - `useContext` - an option for context management ("global state")

 Additional `Hooks`:

-- IMPORTANT NOTE: The `useMemo`, `useCallback` and `memo` hooks were made obsolete by the `React compiler` in React version 19
+- IMPORTANT NOTE: The `useMemo`, `useCallback` and `memo` hooks were made obsolete by the "React compiler" in React version 19.
+It's still good to know about them in general, though

-- `useRef` - for creating updatable, mutible variables (unlike immutible React state).
-Refs (or "references") are like regular (non-React) variables.
-They don't trigger a UI update on change.
-The 3 main use cases for refs are:
-  Consistent values (like IDs), values that are not displayed on-screen, and selecting\storing DOM elements.
-Every ref has a `.current` property, which is the actual value of the ref.
-NOTE 1: Why `useRef` and not `let`?
-Because `let` in a functional component gets reset on every render.
-NOTE 2: `useRef` is updated synchronously, so it's never "stale"
+- `useRef` - for creating updatable, mutible, stable variables (similar to "regular" variables in JS)
-- `useReducer` - similar to state, but it's a more "advanced" version of the `useState` hook.
-It takes 2 arguments: a reducer function and an inital state.
+- `useReducer` - similar to state, but more advanced
-  The reducer function then also takes 2 arguments: the state and an action, and it can be defined to do anything we want, Like add or subtract from the state, do things based on conditions, etc. It's common to dispatch (as an action) an object with a `type` and a `payload` property.
-It's useful for complex state management.
-It's used a lot in Redux and other state management libraries, but can also be used on it's own.
-Theoretically, other hooks can do what `useReducer` does, but `useReducer` is a much more efficient way of doing it
-- `useMemo` - for memoization of values, which is a way of caching values so that we don't need to recompute them every time.
-It's recommended to use it only when optimizing performance (made obsolete by the `React compiler`)
+- `useMemo` - for memoization of values, which is a way of caching values so that we don't need to recompute them every time (made obsolete by the "React compiler")
-- `useCallback` - for memoization of functions.
-It's recommended to use it only when optimizing performance (made obsolete by the `React compiler`)
+- `useCallback` - for memoization of functions (made obsolete by the "React compiler")
 - `useImperativeHandle` - Rarely used.
 For exposing imperative API to parent components (exposed by useRef)
 - `useLayoutEffect` - Rarely used.
 Similar to useEffect, but runs synchronously